Skip to content

 • What size containers should I use?

-Household waste containers must be between 20 and 35 gallons, and may not exceed 50 pounds in weight.
-Use strudy plastic or metal containers with handles and detachable lids.
+Household waste containers may not exceed 50 pounds in weight.
+Use sturdy plastic or metal containers with handles and detachable lids.

 Recyclables should be placed in a recycle bin or can clearly labeled as “Recyclables.”
 The only recyclable items which can be placed in a bag are paper items such as newspapers.